How Do You Pick the "Perfect" Major?

 Related: How Should I Start Exploring My College Major Options?

 Commitment is one of the most vital components of your college education.
 It’s the only attribute that sustains your hard work through those four years and helps you maintain your vigor to learn new things every day!
-It’s true that certain courses require more sacrifices and dedication while others aren’t as emotionally demanding.
+Certain courses indeed require more sacrifices and dedication while others aren’t as emotionally demanding.
 Your interest and passion for your major shouldn’t stop at your undergraduate education, because you’ll need to continue to develop skills and faculties of learning when you apply for a job or pursue a graduate degree in your field.
 Moreover, some majors are tied to careers that are often more academically and mentally challenging, especially given the competition that exists in the field.
-Majors relating to fields like engineering and medicine require you to commit mentally (and emotionally) for years.
+Majors in fields like engineering and medicine require you to commit mentally (and emotionally) for years.

 Overall, picking the right major for you can pave the way for a memorable college experience.
 Each major comes with its own challenges, but if it were really that easy, would it be as rewarding?
 More than anything, it’s the learning opportunities you encounter that will truly define who you are as an individual and the expertise you will garner in the future—so make it something special.

-Find schools with your area(s) of interest using our College Search tool.
+Find schools with your areas of interest using our College Search tool—there just might be a school where you can design your major to be your "perfect" fit.

 Like what you’re reading?